epsilon003/split-flap/README.md

   either, so it doesn't close this gap on its own.
 A proper fix would be a real panchang calculation or a holiday source that specifically covers lunar Hindu festivals.
-- Never tested in a real, running Chrome instance during development — every fix in this project's history has been verified via `tsc`/`vite build` and reasoned through against the code, not watched.
-If something looks or sounds wrong, it probably needs a real look.
-- No automated tests.

-## Not implemented (researched, deliberately skipped)

-A few features got real research but didn't make the cut, usually because they need infrastructure this project intentionally avoids:

-- **Strava** — needs a `client_secret`-based OAuth exchange with no public/PKCE
-  option, which can't live safely in a distributed browser extension.
-- **Instagram / Pinterest** — both effectively closed off for reading arbitrary public profile data without business-account OAuth and an app review process.
-- **NASA APOD** — official API needs a personal key (same tier as WakaTime/Steam, would be easy to add), but the unofficial no-key CORS wrapper some projects use for it turned up unreliable in research, so it wasn't worth building against.
-- **Custom developer dashboards** — architecturally feasible via MV3's
-  `optional_host_permissions` + runtime `chrome.permissions.request()`,
-  but deliberately not built.

 ## Credits